zarino/zarino.co.uk/_posts/2015-04-07-standing-desk.md

 ## If you’re interested in building your own Zarino-style standing desk, here’s what you’ll need:

-{% img "Desk Components: IKEA GALANT desk £49, 35mm diameter dowel £20, IKEA EKBY LAIVA shelf £1.90, IKEA CAPITA feet £8, screws £1.90" "/media/desk-components.jpg" %}
+{% img alt="Desk Components: IKEA GALANT desk £49, 35mm diameter dowel £20, IKEA EKBY LAIVA shelf £1.90, IKEA CAPITA feet £8, screws £1.90" src="/media/desk-components.jpg" %}

 The trick is to unscrew the Galant’s telescopic legs all the way – literally remove them.
 Then just slide the wooden dowel up there instead.
 One advantage is that the whole process is reversible, should you ever want to move the desk, or change the height.
 The other advantage is that it’s ch-ch-cheap!